ewenme/no-skipping/README.md

 # no-skipping

-> No skipping, no fast forward.
+A tiny audio player for [deep listening](https://en.wikipedia.org/wiki/Pauline_Oliveros#Deep_listening) and minimal distractions.
 Listen intently now, or save it for later.

-A tiny audio player for [deep listening](https://en.wikipedia.org/wiki/Pauline_Oliveros#Deep_listening).
+> “Listen to everything all the time, and remind yourself when you are not listening.”
+(Pauline Oliveros)